TeamTreehouseGroup/Our-First-Project/README.md

 This is to get a feel for what each of us can do well already so far.

 Paul - HTML5, CSS3, and Responsive Design are what I've been working with mostly.
 I know very basic PHP and am getting started in Javascript in the next few days or so.

+Ricky - HTML, CSS, Python for scripts, Django, and Gui development.
+A knowledge of the basics of PHP.
+I am going to try to gain an advanced Knowledge of Python, and PHP in the future.